j605/blog/content/books/index.md

 A good summary of events that led up to how companies cooked books in the end of 20th century.
 It is amazing that the fraudulent schemes described in the book are still being repeated in various forms.
 See the games played by WeWork for example.
+* The Women Who Walked Into Doors by Roddy Doyle.
+* Emotional Intelligence by Daniel Coleman.

 # Shelved

 * The Sigma Protocol by Robert Ludlum.
 (Gotten bored with the genre for now)